Super Bowl VI

 The Cowboys dominated Super Bowl VI, setting Super Bowl records for the most rushing yards (252), the most first downs (23), and the fewest points allowed (3).
+They were also the first NFL or NFC team to win the Super Bowl since the Green Bay Packers in Super Bowl II.
 For the next 47 years, they would be the only team to prevent their opponent from scoring a touchdown in the Super Bowl, a feat matched by the 2018 New England Patriots in Super Bowl LIII and again by the 2020 Tampa Bay Buccaneers in Super Bowl LV.
 The game was close in the first half, with the Cowboys only leading 10–3 at halftime.
 But Dallas opened the third quarter with a 71-yard, 8-play touchdown drive, and then Dallas linebacker Chuck Howley's 41-yard interception return in the fourth quarter set up another score.
+This was the first Super Bowl where the winning team outscored the losing team in all four quarters.
 Cowboys quarterback Roger Staubach, who completed 12 out of 18 passes for 119 yards, threw 2 touchdown passes, and rushed 5 times for 18 yards, was named the Super Bowl's Most Valuable Player.

 This was the last Super Bowl to be blacked out in the TV market in which the game was played.
 Under the NFL's unconditional blackout rules at the time, the Super Bowl could not be broadcast locally even if the local team did not advance to the Super Bowl, and it was a sellout.
 The following year, the league changed their rules to allow games to be broadcast in the local market if sold out 72 hours in advance.
 It was the last Super Bowl played with the hashmarks (also called the inbound lines) set at 40 feet apart (20 yards from the sidelines), and the last NFL game overall; the next season, they were brought in to 181/2 feet, the width of the goalposts, where they remain.